scifir/scifir-units/TO-DO.md

 // TODO: document the use of fabs() and display() to compare values of units
 // TODO: "Things to remember" section, which explains the use of the degree for vector_unit_nd instead of the other two cases, the use of fabs, the use of display that doesn't displays all decimals

-// COORDINATES AND POINTS (7)
+// COORDINATES AND POINTS (10)
-// TODO: displacement_nd in point_nd class should be initialized with zero dimensions instead of m?.
-Check all the default dimensions cases for point_nd, coordinates_nd and coordinates_ndr
 // TODO: add coordinates_3d::origin() to allow to initialize with an origin, it's specially useful for geographic coordinates
 // TODO: functions of conversion of coordinates for scalar_unit classes
 // TODO: coordinates and point classes should have a move constructor and move assignment for the related type (point_3d for coordinates_3d and coordinates_3d for point_3d, etc)
 // TODO: coordinates_nd needs a constructor with vector<T>. coordinates_ndr needs it too
 // TODO: delete the float references in constructors
 // TODO: the case when the initialization string contains only the character ',', without a value, has to initialize to zero
+// TODO: maybe display_cartesian() function should be in all coordinates classes too
+// TODO: string assignment for all coordinates classes
+// TODO: display functions should allow to change dimensions for any case
+// TODO: add the operator<< of the float specialization everywhere

 // COORDINATES AND POINTS - FINISH GEOGRAPHIC COORDINATES (2)
 // TODO: finish get_altitude().
 Read about geographic coordinates and decide what to do in point_3d, point_nd, coordinates_3d and coordinates_nd